kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

      secretName: httpbin-tls-credentials # Name of the created Secret.
 Edit this value
      commonName: mydomain.com # Edit this value
      issuerRef:
-       # Name of the Issuer created previously
+       # Name of the Issuer created in the previous step
        name: letsencrypt-staging
        namespace: default
      dnsNames: